fsuri/Basil_SOSP21_artifact/README.md

 2. `sudo bash l_BaseKit_p_2021.3.0.3219.sh`
 (To run the installation script you may have to manually install `apt -y install ncurses-term` if you do not have it already).

+Follow the installation instructions:
+- It will either open a GUI installation interface if availalbe, or otherwise show the same within the shell (e.g. on a control machine)
+- Select custom installation
+- You need only "Intel oneAPI Threading Building Blocks".
+You may uncheck every other install -- In the shell use the space bar to uncheck all items marked with an X
+- Skip Eclipse IDE configuration
-Follow the installation instructions: Doing a custom installation saves space, the only required dependency is "Intel oneAPI Threading Building Blocks" (Use space bar to unmark X other items.
-You do not need to consent to data collection).
+- You do not need to consent to data collection

 Next, set up the intel TBB environment variables (Refer to https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-intel-oneapi-base-linux/top/before-you-begin.html if necessary):

-If you installed Intel TBB with root access, it should be installed under /opt/intel/oneapi.
+If you installed Intel TBB with root access, it should be installed under `/opt/intel/oneapi`.
 Run the following to initialize environment variables:

 3. `source /opt/intel/oneapi/setvars.sh`